 Working Papers

-We propose that public investors react differently to patent issuance news depending on its novelty, and this misreaction exerts a real impact on the firms' future innovation.
-Using textual analyses of patent documents to measure patent novelty, we find that investors under-react to the issuance of path-breaking innovations while overreact to the trend-following ones.
-We rationalize the empirical patterns with a bounded-rationality model where investors cannot figure out the true novelty of a patent at issuance due to cognitive limits.
-This misreaction is economically significant because novel patents bring higher economic value to the firm and have higher social value than non-novel patents.
-We also find that firms, on average, follow up less on their novel technology and issue fewer future novel patents, after an issuance of novel innovation.
-Using price pressure from mutual fund redemptions as an instrument, we present causal evidence that novel firms change innovation directions from novelty-seeking to copycat innovations following disappointing returns.
-The findings highlight that investor misreaction to patent novelty has a real impact on future innovation directions by steering firms away from higher-valued, groundbreaking research.
+We propose that public investors react differently to patent issuance depending on its novelty, and these misreactions exert real impacts on the firms' future innovations.
+First, using textual analyses of patent documents to measure patent novelty, we find that investors underreact to the issuance of path-breaking innovations while overreact to the trend-following ones.
+(Non-)novel issuance predicts a return drift (reversal) of around 1% in two years.
+Novel patent issuance predicts lower risk but positive forecast errors, consistent with a non-risk-based novelty mispricing mechanism.
+A bounded-rationality model, where investors cannot figure out the true novelty of a patent at issuance due to cognitive limits, explains the empirical patterns well.
+Second, using exogenous distraction shocks, such as earthquakes, we present causal evidence that following disappointing returns, novel firms shift innovation directions from novelty-seeking to copycatting.
+The findings highlight that investors' misreactions to patent novelty impact firms' future innovation directions by steering them away from higher-valued, groundbreaking research.

 Associative Memory is Machine Learning